 Georgia workers’ compensation insurance costs are determined by many factors, including payroll, work risk, and loss history.
-The average Georgia employer pays between $2 and $2.49 per $100 of payroll, according to a report from the National Academy of Social Insurers.
+The average Georgia employer pays between $1.08 per $100 of payroll, according to a report from the National Academy of Social Insurers.

 An employer’s basic premium is based on the business’ classification code, the insurance carrier’s rate for the classification, and the employer’s annual payroll and number of employees.
 The Office of the Insurance Commissioner sets rates in Georgia for specific types of employment and bases premiums on each $100 of payroll.
 Once an employee’s work is classified, it’s assigned a rate.
 This rate is multiplied by total payroll and an experience modifier.

 The basic formula for determining workers’ comp premiums is:

 The employer’s experience modifier, or e-mod, is a numeric representation of the company’s claim experience.
 Generally, employers with less severe accidents than other similar businesses pay lower premiums.
 Workers’ comp costs by state vary widely due to different classification codes.